camillelockwood/vendor-cleaner/README.md

 | Decide "same vendor?" + pick best name | **Claude** | Genuine fuzzy judgment |
 | Apply only confident merges; flag the rest | **Python + a confidence gate** | A human approves uncertain calls — the model never silently overwrites financial records |

-Letting plain logic handle the certain cases and a human handle the uncertain ones, is what makes a tool like this safe to run on real financial data.
+Letting plain logic handle the certain cases and a human handle the uncertain ones is what makes a tool like this safe to run on real financial data.

 ## What The Python Actually Does